All Episodes

 And the question was asked last night, and it was a bomb for Mrs. Clinton.

-She this is this is where Howard Feynman was talking, or no, Chris Matthews was talking about how her playbook failed her.
+This is where Howard Feynman was talking, or no, Chris Matthews was talking about how her playbook failed her, or her playbook, the prep book.

 The book's fault that she botched the answer.